Events need audiences! One or more of the following vehicles may be appropriate for populating your event.

 - Think about whether it is more effective to use your MIT address or a third-party service (i.e. MailChimp, Constant Contact, Eventbrite) to market the event—and note that service is often free or offered at a reduced charge for non-profit organizations

-- Always remember accessibility: ensure all your information appears in text in the message and do not embed key points in an image
+- Always remember accessibility: ensure all your information appears as text in the message, do not embed key points or meaning in an image, and make PDFs accessible

 - Offer a download or link to supporting information (such as a poster or agenda) rather than attaching a PDF